The days are short.

 - Sleep in a dark room and consider purchasing “blackout blinds”.
 Blue lighting may improve sleep.

-- Seek out early morning exposure to bright light, or purchase a 10,000lux light box.
+- Seek out early morning exposure to bright light, or purchase a 10,000 lux lightbox.

-- Consume foods high in tryptophan.
+- Consume foods high in tryptophan such as turkey and chicken.

-- Consider medical treatment with anti-depressants such as agomelatine.
+- Consider medical treatment when warranted.